cassiozen/mithryn-ttrpg/players guide.md

 Your character is defined by six Ability Scores — numbers that represent their natural talents and aptitudes.
 These scores shape how well they perform in challenges, from swinging a sword to persuading a crowd.

-There are six Ability Scores: three physical (Agility, Strength, and Finesse) and three mental (Insight, Will, and Knowledge).
+There are five Ability Scores: Agility, Strength, Finesse, Insight and Will.

 - **Agility** — Speed, balance, and quick reaction to danger
   *Examples: Sprint, Leap, Dodge, Maneuver*